the-vampiire/gis-devops/src/week08/project/aws-deploy.rst

 Docker Commands
 ---------------

+We will be containerizing the components of our application using Docker containers.
+To that end, here's a quick reference of commonly-used Docker commands.

 * ``docker ps`` see list of **running** containers
 * ``docker ps -a`` see lisf of all containers, including ones that failed or were stopped
 * ``docker start <container-name or id>`` starts the container